rgleichman/rgleichman.github.io/README.md

 See above

 ### [Glance](https://github.com/rgleichman/glance) (a visual representation of Haskell) ###
-Glance is my attempt at representing Haskell visually.
+Glance is a visual representation of Haskell.
 It is designed (at least initially) to be automatically generated from textual Haskell code.
 [Here](https://docs.google.com/document/d/1iLP4izhdJU2qlU2nasb7dfQAm7hytcl5IYcgi7dXHSk/edit?usp=sharing) is a first draft of a Google Doc introducing the language; please comment.
 Glance is currently in the design stage.

 ### [smock](https://github.com/rgleichman/smock) ###
 smock is a function mocking framework I wrote for Haskell.
 It is experimental and not very practical; however, I did learn about overlapping instances and data families in Haskell.